 For a partnership or sole proprietorship, by a general partner or proprietor, respectively.

-For a municipality, or a state, federal, or other public agency, by either a principal executive officer or ranking elected official.
+For a municipality, or a state, federal, or other public agency, by either a principal executive officer or equivalent, or ranking elected official.

 A duly authorized representative of a person designated in items XIV.A.1.a. through XIV.A.1.c above may sign documents if: